Small Business Grants vs. Small Business Funding

 Small business grants are money given to businesses to help them achieve their goals.
 The federal government, regional governments, and various organizations provide small business grants.

-Unlike loans, grants don’t need to be paid back.
-However, to secure a grant, you’ll need to show that you will put the money to good use.
 There’s usually a thorough application process that involves several steps.
 Some companies use contests to determine who they’ll award a grant to.

 One unexpected benefit of receiving a grant is publicity.
 An organization choosing you as a recipient shows that your business is going places.
 It can result in increased attention from the public, including potential customers and investors.
 You can also mention your grant in marketing materials.